 - d) Compare the principals per the schedule in section VI.C.3.c above to the principals noted in VI.C.2. above.
 Resolve any differences, documenting the explanations provided by the lobbying firm in the workpapers. - e) Compare all of the compensation reported as provided or owed to the lobbying firm from each principal per the quarterly lobbying firm compensation reports to the schedule in section VI.C.3.c above.
-Resolve any differences, documenting the explanations provided by the lobbying firm (e.g., timing, etc.) in the workpapers. - f) In order to verify the reported amounts, compare all of the compensation amounts provided or owed to the lobbying firm by each principal to the applicable client (principal) payment records and original receipts documentation, as described in section III.D. above.
+Resolve any differences, documenting the explanations provided by the lobbying firm (e.g., timing, etc.) in the workpapers. - f) In order to verify the reported amounts, compare all of the compensation amounts provided or owed to the lobbying firm by each principal to the applicable client (principal) payment records, original receipts documentation as described in section III.D. above, or other documentation, which could include allowable written statement(s), as described in sections III.E. and III.F. above.
 Prepare a schedule to document the results and notes to describe the procedures performed and the records utilized.